 Partnership projects are allowed under the Energy Redress Scheme.
-Depending on the skills and experience available within the lead organisation, you may need partner organisations for tasks such as supplying or installing energy saving or in-home safety measures, providing advice services, expert consultancy or carrying out communications work.
+Depending on the skills and experience available within the lead organisation, you may need partner organisations to help identify households needing support, or for tasks such as supplying or installing energy saving or in-home safety measures, expert consultancy or carrying out communications work.

 Your proposal must be led by a charity registered in England, Wales or Scotland, but other partners do not have to be charities.
-However, organisations that are regulated by Ofgem (and might therefore need to make Voluntary Redress payments at some point) or have close links to organisations regulated by Ofgem, cannot receive Redress payments, or benefit in any way (e.g. through positive PR or offset marketing costs), so cannot be funded partners.
+However, organisations that are regulated by Ofgem or have close links to organisations regulated by Ofgem, cannot receive Redress funding or benefit in any way e.g. through positive PR or offset marketing costs, and therefore cannot be funded partners.
 In signing the application form, the lead organisation takes responsibility for checking this, so be sure to double-check.
 More information on this is available in section 6 of this guidance.

-Use section 3.3 to list any other organisations that will work on your project as partners.
+List any other organisations that will work on your project as partners.
 Please list the name and type (legal status, e.g. charity, co-operative, local authority, limited company etc.) of each organisation, then give a brief (max 100 words per partner) explanation of their role in the project.

 Please attach letters of support from all partners to demonstrate their willingness to participate in your project.
-These letters are the only additional documents you should include with your application.